 If you successfully complete EXCL 301 with a grade of S and submit a portfolio for evaluation, you may enroll in a supplemental class (EXCL X001) to complete additional portfolios.
-The supplemental class confers no credit and may not be applied toward degree completion.
-If you take this option, you may not target courses for which you were denied credit in EXCL 301.
+The supplemental class may be taken more than once but it confers no credit and may not be applied toward degree completion.
+If you take this option, you may not target courses for which you were previously denied credit in EXCL 301 or EXCL X001.
 Contact the Prior Learning office for more information.
 EXCL 301 is graded on an S/D/F basis (explained on p.
-32).
+185).
 If the quality of your work in the portfolio merits a grade of C or higher, a grade of S is awarded and the portfolio is forwarded for credit evaluation.
 Faculty members from the appropriate disciplines assess the portfolio and recommend whether to award credits.
 Credit earned as a result of portfolio evaluation also earns a grade of S. The S grade is not computed in the grade point average and is not applicable toward honors.